github/explore/topics/browser-extension/index.md

 topic: browser-extension
 related: javascript, typescript
 ---
-A browser extension typically allow a variety of extensions, including user interface modifications, cookie management, ad blocking, and the custom scripting and styling of web pages.
+A browser does typically allow a variety of extensions, including user interface modifications, cookie management, ad blocking, and the custom scripting and styling of web pages.